hpchud/dns/README.md

 The files in `dnsmasq.d` folder will be added to the configuration of the DNS server.

 The `hosts` file is in the same format as `/etc/hosts` and is used to populate the entries in the DNS server.

+The `post.sh` script will be run once the above has been completed, before the server is started.
+This can be useful for setting up tftpboot assets that would otherwise be too large to store in a git repository.